csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 **11.7** Some of the operations in standard programming languages can be modeled as actions that change the state of the world.
 For example, the assignment operation changes the con- tents of a memory location, and the print operation changes the state of the output stream.
 A program consisting of these operations can also be considered as a plan, whose goal is given

-436 Chapter 11.
-Planning and Acting in the Real World

 by the specification of the program.
 Therefore, planning algorithms can be used to construct programs that achieve a given specification.